Envirometrix/landmap/README.md

 Note that the variogram model is only fitted to estimate effective range of spatial dependence.
 Spatial Prediction models are based only on fitting the [Ensemble Machine Learning](https://koalaverse.github.io/machine-learning-in-R/stacking.html#stacking-software-in-r)
-(by default landmap uses `c("regr.xgboost", "regr.ranger", "regr.ksvm")`) with geographical distances as additional covariates.
+(by default landmap uses `c("regr.ranger", "regr.ksvm", "regr.glmnet", "regr.cubist")`; see [a complete list of learners available via mlr](https://mlr.mlr-org.com/articles/tutorial/integrated_learners.html)) with oblique coordinates (rotated coordinates) as described in Moller et al. (2019) "Oblique Coordinates as Covariates for Digital Soil Mapping" to account for spatial autocorrelation in values.
+Geographical distances to all points can be added by specifying `buffer.dist=TRUE`.

 Next we can generate predictions using: